civiform/docs/docs/user-manual/civiform-admin-guide/manage-questions.md

 1. Sign in to CiviForm as a CiviForm Admin.
 2. Click **Questions** on the navigation bar and select an archived question.
 3. Click **Restore archived**.

+### Question type requirements

+All question types have the following configuration options:

+* Title (text shown to the user)
+* Description or help text (this is raw text, but if we detect a URL, we can format it as a hyperlink.)
+* Required or optional

+Each question may have zero, one, or more validation criteria.

+* For simplicity, if there are two or more criteria, it's assumed that they're joined with "AND" (all criteria must be met for the answer to be accepted)
+* The list of supported validation criteria are given under each question type's heading.

+Each validation criterion may be paired with an error message in case that criterion isn't met.

 ### Question types